 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The reaction can present as exaggerated sunburn or as eczema-like red, itchy spots,” says dermatologist Razieh Soltani, MD.
-And if you think you can protect yourself by loading up on sunscreen, you should know that you’ll probably need more protection, she says.
+“The reaction can present as exaggerated sunburn or as eczema-like red, itchy spots,” says dermatologist Anthony Fernandez, MD, PhD.
+“And if you think you can protect yourself by loading up on sunscreen, you should know that you’ll probably need more protection than the average person.”

 The most common reaction, known as phototoxicity, causes a sunburn-like effect on skin when you go out in the sun.
-Your skin may react shortly after you go out or it may take up to 24 hours to show up.
+Your skin may react shortly after you go out in it or it may take up to 24 hours to show up.

-Your skin may react to other drugs too, including:
+Your skin may react to other drugs, too, including:

 But that’s not all!
 There is a wide range of medications that can cause sun sensitivity, from antifungals and cholesterol-lowering drugs to tranquilizers.

 If you’re wondering whether or not photosensitivity is a side effect of a medicine you’re currently taking, you can check out the U.S. Food and Drug Administration’s (FDA) list of medications that can cause sun sensitivity.